-Figure 5.1: The results of the GPU-based interpreter for benchmark 1
+Figure 5.1: The results of the GPU-based interpreter for benchmark 1 performance.
+During the benchmark, the utilisation of both the CPU and GPU was roughly 100%.

 Figure 5.2: The results of the GPU-based interpreter for benchmark 2